marjoleinF/Speech-prosody-workshop-trees/README.md

   * Part III: Subgroup detection in smoothing splines: Partitioning semi-parametric spline models.

-There are two folders on this repository, containing all necessary files, with self-explanatory names:
+There are two folders on this repository, containing all relevant files, with self-explanatory names:

   * Presentation slides